3 Managing algorithmic complexity

 # getting best hyperparameter option on test

-innerLoss = function(x) Metrics::auc(dat$interaction, x)
+innerLoss = function(x) Metrics::auc(dat$survived, x)

 res = apply(pred, 2, innerLoss)